-This new 21st century birth, comes from stochastic and statistically based probabilistic paradigmatic AI technology models.
-These models also represent the evolution of linguistic based human cognitive capabilities evokes whispers of the hopes and anxieties of Artificial General Intelligence.
-These large language models also become incredibly powerful as a group working together, reflecting evolving, learning, adapting and improving at an iterative pace impossible for humans .
-Currently, this new philosophical and pragmatic toy (Michelson 1984) has offered to the world a deceptively simple user conversation interface.
-This new interface and question/answer conversation also represents a paradigm shift of the previous 25-year dominance of the now displaced keyword search and retrieval screen.
-The new interface is both deceptively intuitive, simple but also richly layered and incredibly more powerful.
-Questions here become, how soon will this give rise to future library models and how soon will present online vendor database infrastructures and applications change.
-Information retrieval has now shifted from a keyword task to a conversation and an interactive conversation and experience with an ‘artificial intelligence.
-This process requires what is now termed ‘prompt engineering and this is also quickly becoming an immersive experience requiring a new set of specialized skills.
-AI is rapidly synthesizing the intricate web of human text-based knowledge contained in ever larger datasets and the language models processing power through AI's deep learning brain-like neural nets.
-Language models are also quickly evolving to more human-likes polyphonic cognitive modalities and quickly moving on to process and incorporate other media (images, video) and modalities of human communication and interaction with the world (tactile, phatic, robotic) into their ‘responses’.
-They are utilizing our human associated semiotic ‘linguistic’ structures in various ‘modalities for their systems of organization and response.
-This global activity and dynamic panorama are also quickly becoming more enriched, detailed, and personalized in all these manners of what is termed now ‘multi-modal’ human perspectives.
-These new lines of research and systems promise a future trajectory where libraries and indeed the globe transforms into vibrant yet unthought learning hubs.
-These systems will nurture and kindle human curiosity in areas yet unexplored.
-They will foster a deeper, more rich understanding of the world and ourselves through new AI-powered lenses.
-These also whisper through the early reflective aspirations kindled by human computer interaction trailblazers, like Weizenbaum’s humanly self-reflective ELIZA algorithm.
+The new 21st century birth, comes from stochastic and statistically-based probabilistic paradigmatic AI technology models.
+The models represent the evolution of linguistic-based human cognitive capabilities and evoke whispers of the hopes and anxieties of AGI.
+The emerging large language models become incredibly powerful as a group working together, reflecting evolving, learning, adapting and improving at an iterative pace impossible for humans to fathom in their layers of complexity and connection.
+This new philosophical and pragmatic toy of choice for the 21st century has offered for the world a deceptively simple user conversational interface.
+The new interface and question/answer conversation represent a paradigm shift of the previous 25-year dominance of the now displaced keyword search and retrieval screen.
+The new interface is deceptively intuitive, simple but also richly layered and incredibly powerful in ‘depth’ possibilities and towards new insight and discovery.
+Questions now arising are: How soon will AI developments give rise to radically different future library models?
+How soon will present online vendor database infrastructures and applications change?
+Information retrieval has shifted from a keyword task to a conversation and an interactive conversation and experience with an artificial intelligence.

+Prompt Engineering and Multimodal AI The search and retrieval process also requires what is termed prompt engineering.
+This ‘prompting’ quickly becomes an immersive experience requiring a new set of specialized skills.
+AI is rapidly synthesizing the intricate web of human text-based knowledge contained in ever larger datasets with the language models processing power through AI's deep learning brain-like neural nets.
+Language models are quickly evolving to more human-like polyphonic cognitive modalities.
+They are moving to incorporate and process all other media including images, video and data along with other lesser thought about modalities of human communication and interaction with the world using tactile, phatic, and robotic means to ingest, process, analyze and create responses.
+These novel approaches utilize human-associated semiotic linguistic structures in various modalities for their systems of organization and response.
+Global activity and dynamic responses are quickly deepened, enriched, detailed, and personalized for what is now termed the AI orchestration of ‘multi-modal’ human perspectives.
+New lines of research and systems promise a future trajectory where libraries and indeed the globe transform into vibrant imaginative learning hubs.
+These new knowledge and information systems will nurture and kindle human curiosity in areas yet unexplored.
+They will foster a deeper, richer understanding of the world and ourselves through new AI-powered lenses.
+The exciting new possibilities whisper through the early reflective aspirations kindled by human computer interaction trailblazers, like Weizenbaum’s earlier humanly self-reflective ELIZA algorithm.

+Libraries and the New AI Paradigms